o2r-project/o2r-shipper/README.md

 + [https://github.com/o2r-project/o2r-web-api/blob/master/docs/shipment.md](https://github.com/o2r-project/o2r-web-api/blob/master/docs/shipment.md)
 + [http://o2r.info/o2r-web-api/shipment/](http://o2r.info/o2r-web-api/shipment/)

 ## 3. Configuration

-Can be done with environment vars and defaults to entries in `config.json` file that must be in the same directory as `shipper.py`.
+Configuration is based on environment variables as shown in the table below.
+The defaults are entries in the `config.json` file, which must be in the same directory as `shipper.py`, and can also be changed in that file.

 **ENV VAR** | **config file** | **description**
 ------ | ------ | ------